ImPrat/LungDiseaseDetection/README.md

     Training:
         The model is trained using the Adam optimizer and categorical cross-entropy loss function for 20 epochs with a batch size of 32.
         A learning rate reduction callback is used to adjust the learning rate dynamically based on the validation accuracy.

-Results:

-    Training Performance:
-        After 20 epochs, the model achieved a training accuracy of 98.04% and a validation accuracy of 96.31%, indicating strong performance during training.

-    Evaluation Performance:
-        When evaluated on a test dataset, the model achieved a test accuracy of 95.49% and a test loss of 0.1788.
-        The precision, recall, and F1 scores for each class (pneumonia, normal, tuberculosis, and COVID-19) were high, demonstrating the model's effectiveness in accurately classifying the images.

-Metrics:

-    The model shows high precision, recall, and F1 scores across all classes, indicating its reliability and robustness in detecting pneumonia and differentiating it from other conditions.

-Conclusion:

-    The developed CNN model for pneumonia detection from chest X-ray images demonstrates high accuracy and reliability, offering a valuable tool for healthcare professionals.
-By automating the detection process, the system can facilitate faster diagnosis and treatment, potentially improving patient outcomes.
-This project showcases the potential of deep learning algorithms in medical image analysis and their application in real-world healthcare challenges.